jorgepiloto/lamberthub/doc/source/references/about.md

 <p></p>

-* To **provide open-source scientific software**, so all the **results can be reproduced by third parties and individuals**.
+* To **provide open source scientific software**, so all the **results can be reproduced by third parties and individuals**.

 <p></p>

-* To act as a **Lambert's problem algorithms vault**, preserving the knowledge behind this great problem and in particular, the very first proposed numerical solvers, playing the role  of "software archaeology".
+* To act as a **Lambert's problem algorithms vault**, preserving the knowledge behind this great problem and in particular, the very first proposed numerical solvers, playing the role of software archaeology.

 <p></p>

-* To **review Lambert's problem bibliography** in order to establish which authors have addressed the problem and when they did so.
+* To **review Lambert's problem bibliography** to establish which authors have addressed the problem and when they did so.

 ## License

-The software is released under [the following open-source license](https://github.com/jorgepiloto/lamberthub/blob/main/LICENSE).
+The software is released under [the following open source license](https://github.com/jorgepiloto/lamberthub/blob/main/LICENSE).